infretis/infretis/examples/gromacs/puckering/README.md

 ```

-This will now perform a path simulation using GROMACS under the hood.
-You can open another terminal and monitor the progress of the path simulation by inspecting the `sim.log` file, and also by navigating to the `load` folder.
-Each new accepted path gets its own directory here.
-You can visualize the values.
+This command runs a path simulation that uses GROMACS under the hood.

 * in the `[simulation]` section, add a third interface between $\theta=10^{\circ}$ and $\theta=90^{\circ}$ with a value slightly below